-Happier where you are, or getting to a better place (2018 edition)
+Happier where you are, or getting to a better place (2018)

 Lawyering is stressful.
 Lawyers expect to handle the pressures of solving individuals’ high-stakes, emotionally charged problems.

 What lawyers don’t necessarily anticipate is that they may suffer stress from being stuck in a work situation that is not their first choice.
 Competition for jobs may mean that a lawyer needs to accept work outside his or her preferred area of practice, work for a difficult boss, or work in a high pressure, long-hours environment.

 When work is uninspiring (or outside your preferred area)

 During articling or in the first few years of your career, you may need to accept work in an area of practice outside your main area of interest.
 You may even have to do rote or low-autonomy work.
 After putting in the effort to obtain a legal education, this can be very discouraging.